LittleD3092/My-Vault/電控/Crossover Distortion.md

 ![[Pasted image 20221125182416.png]]

-The above is an low-pass filter with
+The above is an [[Filter#Low Pass Filter|Low Pass Filter]] with an [[Amplifier#Voltage Follower (Unit Gain Buffer)|Voltage Follower]].
+It should output a sine wave that has smaller amplitude than original one.
+But, it outputs a strange wave as the blue waveform in the above figure.

+This is called crossover distortion.

 ---